foggerty/thebook/Chapters/NotesAndReferences.md

 14503.
 Reading az-saghawdan (B3, er al.) for ar-raghawan (A!, 83a, line 4).

-4. Conjecturing at-turs for al-qaws (A), 83a, line 8) in spite of the unanimity of all MSS.
+4. Conjecturing at-turs for al-qaws (A), 83a, line 8) in spite of the unanimity of all manuscripts.

 1451 CHAPTER 19 83b-86b